mcgeecaitlin/comp120-tinkering-audio/README.md

 be somewhat consistent across the interface, but the tones and samples should be modified in a systematic way to indicate success or failure.
 A variety of settings should be made available and configurable by a designer.

+# MIT License
+We have chosen to license our work using the MIT license.
+This license has been chosen because we feel comfortable with others using our code to use in their own software commercially.
+We understand and consent to the use and modification of our code whether this is done publicly or privately.